ronaldreichmuth/ronaldreichmuth.github.io/_posts/2018-12-15-unittest-python.md

 date: 2018-12-15
 ---

-Below a brief example of a test script with the python unittest framework.
-The example shows a 'echo' loopback test of the serial port.
+Below a brief example of a python unittest script.
+The example shows a echo loopback test of the serial port.

 test_example.py
 ```python